crate/crate-clients-tools/docs/integrate/visualize.md

 [Preset] offers a managed, elevated, and enterprise-grade SaaS for open-source Apache Superset.

+- [Introduction to time series visualization in CrateDB and Apache Superset (blog)]
-- [Introduction to Time-Series Visualization in CrateDB and Superset]
+- [Introduction to time series visualization in CrateDB and Apache Superset (webinar)]
 - [Use CrateDB and Apache Superset for Open Source Data Warehousing and Visualization]
 - [Set up an Apache Superset development sandbox with CrateDB]